SRC Program Questions

 Shark Questions

-A shark is a fish, although sharks are different from other kinds of fish in several important ways, a few of which we’ll briefly discuss below.
+A shark is a fish, although sharks are different from other kinds of fish in important ways.

 Cartilaginous Skeletons

-Unlike bony fish (also called “teleost” fish) sharks are cartilaginous.
-Try to bend your arm somewhere it is not jointed, and you will find it impossible without breaking the bone.
-Try the same with your ear or the tip of your nose and you will see the difference between bone and cartilage.
-There are some benefits to being cartilaginous: cartilage is both lighter and more flexible than bone.
+Unlike bony fish (also called “teleost” fish), sharks are cartilaginous.
+(We have cartilage too–in our noses and ears, or in our joints to cushion them and help them flex).
+There are benefits to being cartilaginous: cartilage is lighter and more flexible than bone.
 Some sharks are flexible enough to bite their own tails!
-However, there are also potential downsides—our bones play an important role in protecting our vital organs.
-Without a bony ribcage, sharks are susceptible to crushing or ramming injuries to their organs—a real danger when you are at risk of being caught in a net or hit by a boat.
+However, there are also potential downsides—our bones play an important role in protecting our vital organs and in producing components of our immune response.

 Dermal Denticles